Your Ephrata Dentist

 My Journey

 He believes in being active in the community.
-He is President of the Autism Society of Grant County, participates in Rotary, and serves as a volunteer leader in his church.
-He has sponsored and made donations to the Grant School Walk-a-thon, Columbia Ridge Glow Run, the American Cancer Society’s Relay for Life, the Coulee City Last Stand Rodeo, the Autism Society of Grant County, the ACH Foundation, the Ephrata Chamber of Commerce, and Ephrata High School.
+He recently served as the 2024 President of the Ephrata Rotary Club.
+He served many years as President of the Autism Society of Grant County and also served many years as a volunteer congregational leader in his church.
+He has sponsored and made donations to the Grant School Walk-a-thon, Columbia Ridge Glow Run, the American Cancer Society’s Relay for Life, the Coulee City Last Stand Rodeo, the Autism Society of Grant County, the ACH Foundation, the Ephrata Chamber of Commerce, the CBF Foundation, Ephrata High School, the Down Syndrome Society of Grant County, and many more.